awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-an-assembly-workflow-job.md

    1. Enter the starting and ending timecodes for the first clip that you want to include\.
 Use the following 24\-hour format with a frame number: HH:MM:SS:FF\.

       Make sure that you provide timecodes that align with your input timeline\.
+By default, MediaConvert bases input clipping on timecodes that are embedded in your input video\.
+How you align your timecodes depends on whether your input video has embedded timecodes:
+      + If your input doesn't have embedded timecodes, you must set **Timecode source** to **Start at 0** or **Specified start**\.
+      + If your input *does* have embedded timecodes and you want MediaConvert to use them, for **Timecode source**, keep the default value, **Embedded**\.
+Specify your clip start and end times accordingly\.

+        For example, if your input **Timecode source** is set to **Embedded** and your video has embedded timecodes that start at 01:00:00:00, define the start timecode for a clip thirty seconds in as 01:00:30:00, not 00:00:30:00\.
+By default, the input timeline is the same as the timecodes embedded in the video\.
+You can change what determines the input timeline by adjusting the input **Timecode source** setting\.

-For more information, see [Adjusting the Input Timeline with the Input Timecode Source](timecode-input.md)\.
+      For more information, see [Adjusting the input timeline with the input timecode source](timecode-input.md)\.

    1. Specify any additional clips\.
 Multiple clips must be in chronological order and can't overlap; each **Start timecode** must come after the previous clip's **End timecode**\.